-“No, it sucks.”
+“No, it looks like shit.”
 Tina slammed her locker shut.
-“What about the new kid, what’s his name?”
+“What about the new kid…what’s his name…”

-I hate them, Allie thought.
+I hate them, Allie thought as she watched them shuffle off, laughing and glancing back at her.
 I hate us.

 She had trouble paying attention in class.
-All she could think about was that she no longer had any admirers.
-It used to be that if she wore a new outfit or a new hairstyle, ten or fifteen kids would immediately compliment her.
 Half the boys in the school, she knew for a fact, liked her but were too intimidated by her looks to even approach her.
-Suddenly she felt… insecure.
-Like everyone was judging her.
 How could anyone think she was a lesbian?
 All she’d done was flirt with boys.
 Everyone knew she liked boys.
 Didn’t they?

-When she slid into her seat in her second-to-last class, she remembered that this was the one that new kid was in… what was his name?
-Zeke.
-Pretending to be occupied with her books, she covertly studied him.
+When she slid into her seat in her second-to-last class, she saw Zeke sitting a couple of desks ahead of her, shoulders hunched, hands in his lap.
 He had really really short hair, and like her friends said, was too thin.
 He had no chest at all, let alone muscles, and she liked muscular boys.
-But as she looked at him sitting with head bowed, fingers fumbling with his notebook, not making eye contact with anyone, her heart went out to him.
+But as she looked at him, she felt her heart break a little.
 He didn’t have a chance, he was like a bunny in a wolf’s den.
-Wouldn’t it be nice of her to welcome him… befriend him?
+Wouldn’t it be nice of her to welcome him…befriend him?
 That way he could maybe get off to a good start.
-For the whole class her heart pounded with anxiety about what she was going to do; back and forth she went… should she approach him?
-What would people think?
+For the whole class, she tried to figure out what to do…if she approached him what would people think?
+Could he rise to her group, or would she sink to his?
 By the time the bell rang, she’d made up her mind not to do it.

-“You big jerk,” Allie heard herself say.
+“You big jerks,” Allie heard herself say.
 “Leave him alone.”

-Gary and Billy looked at her in surprise.
+Gary and Leo looked at her in surprise.
 “What?”
 Gary asked.
-He’d been nursing a crush on Allie April for two years; Billy’s had been going on for three.

 “Just leave him alone,” Allie said.
 She could feel Zeke’s shame and humiliation as if it were her own.
 A girl sticking up for him—it must have been mortifying.
 She added, “You guys are so much bigger.
 And he’s new,” in a tone that was soft and borderline flirty—her most effective weapon.